-Guides - Deploying a MEAN Stack through the Linode Marketplace
+Guides - Deploy a MEAN Stack through the Linode Marketplace

 Quickly deploy a Compute Instance with many various software applications pre-installed and ready to use.